UseLessUK/KICS-EliteVA/README.md

 3. This is a work in progress, so it will be updated.

-4. I you have any feature requests then let me know.
+4. If you have any feature requests then let me know.